parsecsv/csv-spec/README.md

   [RFC 4180][def], with minor changes, clarifications and improved examples.
 - Where relevant, examples include both the CSV text version and the equivalent data in JSON format.
-- Line breaks in the CSV examples are displayed as `¬`.
+- Line breaks in the CSV examples are displayed using the `¬` character.

 [def]: http://tools.ietf.org/html/rfc4180#section-2